Dageus/homelab/services/README.md

 # Services

+Just a small disclaimer, when it comes to scripts for Proxmox, 9 times out of 10 the [Community Scripts](https://community-scripts.github.io/ProxmoxVE/) are going to be your best friend.
+I just tried to do it on my own for the experience.

+---

 Here you'll find every service I've ever deployed (even ones that are unused just for history purposes), with a small `README.md` explaining it's purpose and some useful links for configuration/customization and sources for where I've gotten the information.

 Here is a small summary of every service I have: